No co-signer for your rental? No problem—try these 6 guarantor workarounds

 iStock

-To rent an apartment in New York City, you need to demonstrate that you can reliably pay your rent, usually with a combination of good credit and an annual salary of 40 to 45 times the monthly rent.
-That can be an impossible hurdle to clear, given NYC's notoriously sky-high rents.
-In that case, you'll need to find a co-signer—someone who will be on the lease with you and, therefore, fully liable for any unpaid rent—or a guarantor who agrees to pay the rent if you don't.
+To demonstrate that you can reliably pay your rent, you will usually need to show a combination of good credit and an annual salary of 40 to 45 times the monthly rent.
+That hurdle can be impossible to clear, given New York City's notoriously sky-high rents.
+If that describes your situation, you'll need to find a co-signer—someone who will be on the lease with you and, therefore, fully liable for any unpaid rent—or a guarantor who agrees to pay the rent if you can't.

-In NYC, co-signers and guarantors are generally required to have a credit score of at least 700 and an annual income of 75 to 80 times the monthly rent.
-They often must reside in the tri-state area (New York, Connecticut, or New Jersey) to be within easy suing distance if something goes wrong.
+In NYC, co-signers and guarantors are generally required to have a credit score of at least 700 and an annual income of at least 80 times the monthly rent—working out to a minimum of $240,000 for a $3,000 apartment.
+They must also typically reside in the tri-state area (New York, Connecticut, or New Jersey), making it easier to bring a lawsuit in the event of an issue.
 Some landlords will only accept guarantors who are NY residents for the same reason.

-In lieu of a guarantor, it used to be possible to pay several months of rent in advance, which was helpful for those with shaky credit or renters with lower incomes but money in the bank.
-However, this option was taken off the table a few years ago with the passage of major renter protection laws aimed at reducing the upfront costs of securing an apartment in New York.
-It’s now illegal for a landlord to take prepaid rent and/or additional security on top of the typical one-month security
+Another wrinkle: You can no longer pay several months of rent in advance, which was previously helpful for those with shaky credit or lower incomes who had sufficient money in the bank.
+This option was taken off the table in 2019 with changes to the rent laws aimed at reducing upfront costs.
+It’s now illegal for a landlord to require prepaid rent and a security deposit greater than one month's rent.

-Don't despair: Here are six options to explore if you can't find a guarantor or co-signer:
+Don't despair.
+Here are six options to explore if you can't find a personal guarantor or co-signer.

 1. Hire a third-party guarantor